 Social Network Analysis

-Tékponon Jikuagou is exploring the power of social networks to improve health behaviors through Social Network Analysis theory and methods that explain the influence of social networks on individual behavior by mapping relationships within a community.
-This approach allows researchers to identify the most connected and influential individuals within a given network and various channels through which information flows.
-This “social network mapping” helps explain how new ideas shared with certain individuals will permeate the community, providing critical information to accelerate behavior change.
+Tékponon Jikuagou explored the power of social networks to improve health behaviors through Social Network Analysis theory and methods that explain the influence of social networks on individual behavior by mapping relationships within a community.
+This approach allowed researchers to identify the most connected and influential individuals within a given network and various channels through which information flows.
+This “social network mapping” helped explain how new ideas shared with certain individuals will permeate the community, providing critical information to accelerate behavior change.

 Key features of Social Network Analysis used in Tékponon Jikuagou include: